 Established in 1963 and with an annual production of fewer than 1000 cases in total, Wantirna Estate ranks among the elite of the Yarra Valley.
 Handcrafted terrior-driven wines are a reflection of meticulous attention to detail in all aspects of viticulture and winemaking, and a vineyard site that is naturally low-yielding.
 "You don't need too many fingers to count the number of 'cult' wineries of the 1970s and early 1980s that are still in the hands of their original owners.
 Fewer still are actually performing better today than ever before," as Jeremy Oliver puts it.
 "Wantirna Estate is one such winery and its modern success is a culmination of experience, the introduction of fresh ideas and a proven ability to learn."

-Mount Mary is one of the great small wineries of Australia, established by Dr John Middleton in 1972.
-Production is tiny.
+Mount Mary is one of the great small wineries of Australia, established by Dr John Middleton in 1971, the first plantings were completed by mid 1972 and today Mount Mary has 40 acres under vine representing 18 varieties so production is tiny.
 Mount Mary is noted for both the character and high quality of its wines.
 Since the first vintage in 1976, it has established itself as one of Australia's most highly regarded producers, commanding a mythical status among wine collectors.
 The vineyard faces due north and captures optimum sunlight during the growing season.
 The purity of fruit, poise and structure of Quintet, a Cabernet Sauvignon, Cabernet Franc, Malbec, Merlot and Petit Verdot blend, epitomises the estate.
 It resonates with individuality of place and Dr John’s fastidious respect for the landscape.
 Mount Mary has continued to take great steps forward while staying true to the vision of Dr John, whose son David oversees the business while grandson Sam Middleton has taken on the winemaking mantle with aplomb.

 “It’s axiomatic that generational change can be good or bad, obvious or discreet.
 The changes at Mount Mary have been unambiguously good, but fittingly discreet.” – James Halliday

-Tim Shand heads a dynamic, progressive young winemaking team at this James Halliday five star-rated winery.
-Punt Road is a standard-bearer for wines of character, drinkability and a clear, proud Yarra Valley stamp.
-It has history on its side and cards stacked in its favour for a very bright future.
-The property was founded on site of the St. Huberts Vineyard planted in the 1860s by Paul and Hubert de Castella - some of the first vines in the Yarra Valley and one of the cornerstones of Australian fine-wine tradition.
-Punt Road owners the Napoleone family took advantage of a tremendous head start when they planted vineyards here in the 1980s.
-All these years later, Tim and the team bring restless perfectionism to this intimately understood site and its mature vines.
-The Punt Road wines have never been better.
+The property was founded on site of the St. Huberts Vineyard that was originally planted in the 1860s by Paul and Hubert de Castella and that was the site of some of the first vines in the Yarra Valley and one of the cornerstones of Australian fine-wine tradition.
+Punt Road owners, the Napoleone family, took advantage of a tremendous head start when they planted their vineyards here in the 1980s.
+All these years later, Jarrod and the team bring restless perfectionism to this intimately understood site and its mature vines.
+Proudly family owned to this day, and in balancing tradition with innovation, the Punt Road wines have never been better.